 Business Owner at Noos Ltd - Business consultant service

-James is an independent consultant who also provides mentoring courses and presentations on leadership big data and government.
-James champions the safe use of data science to deliver public and economic value.
-This includes supporting organisations to use analytics and shared data to solve challenges in child protection, social development, education, tax, and health.
-At a whole of government level James is supporting ministers and senior officials in New Zealand and Australia to adapt to and use data science to better orientate the state sector to be more outcomes focused and innovative.
-This includes building the right kind of national data ecosystem required for safe use of data science and data sharing.
-In 2011, James was awarded the public sector’s Leadership Development Centre (LDC) fellowship prize.
+James, an independent consultant who provides mentoring courses and presentations on leadership, big data and government, champions the safe use of data science to deliver civic and environmental value.
+This includes developing an outcomes focused operating model to reform the state sector.
+Since 2014, James has been leading the development of a new model for data sharing known as the “Data Commons”.
+In 2011, he was awarded the public sector’s Leadership Development Centre (LDC) fellowship prize.
 This was used to study leadership at Harvard the Wharton School and Centre for Creative Leadership.
-He holds a first class honours degree in Philosophy from Victoria University of Wellington.
+James holds a first class honours degree in Philosophy from Victoria University of Wellington.

 Professor Jim Metson

 Professor Jim Metson is the Deputy Vice-Chancellor (Research) at the University of Auckland.
-For the past two years he has been Chief Science Adviser for the Ministry of Business, Innovation and Employment.
+He was previously Chief Science Adviser for the Ministry of Business, Innovation and Employment.
 With experience in academic research, working with industry and also with government, his past positions include: Deputy Dean of the University of Auckland’s Faculty of Science, Associate Director of Light Metals Research Centre (LMRC), a Councillor for the Australian Institute of Nuclear Science and Engineering, the Chair of the Australian Synchrotron Science Advisory Committee, the former Head of the School of Chemical Sciences, chair of the Research Infrastructure Advisory Group (RIAG) for MBIEs predecessor MoRST and a Principal Investigator of the MacDiarmid Institute.